kaby76/AntlrVSIX/doc/Trash.md

 * Print out whether the rule specified by the xpath expression pointing to the LHS symbol of a parser or lexer rule has left or right recursion.

+For for further details, see the [analysis](analysis.md#has-directindirect-recursion) section.

 ### History

 `history`